zrex-finance/core-contracts/README.md

 ### Commission calculation

-- for each position opening, the commission is calculated based on the leveraged transaction amount and the commission set on the contract, the commission can only be changed by the ovner.
+- for each position opening, the commission is calculated based on the leveraged transaction amount and the commission set on the contract, the commission can only be changed by the configurator contract.

 ### Router

 - position opening and creation of proxy accounts for users.
-- Accounts are created by cloning a Proxy contract when a position is opened and the user has no account.
+- accounts are created by cloning a proxy contract when a position is opened and the user has no account.
-- open and closing a position in a token that is not present in the LendingProtocols, there are methods by which we can make the exchange before opening or after closing a position.
+- open and closing a position in a token that is not present in the lending protocols, there are methods by which we can make the exchange before opening or after closing a position.
-- It stores the data of all user accounts and positions.
+- it stores the data of all user accounts and positions.

 ### Account